 In most cases, legal fees will supersede other factors when choosing the defense attorney to represent you.
 But even if you do not have a lot of money, there are many avenues you can use to finance the defense fees.
 Here are six ways in which you can finance your defense attorney fees.

 1- Retirement Fund

 If you have an Independent Retirement Arrangement (IRA) or 401(k) with your employer, you can use part of the money to pay your defense attorney.
+You can find my 401k with Social Security number online.
 However, the IRA institutions might slap you with a hefty tax or a fine for withdrawing your IRA fund.
 You can take a loan from your 401k account, and it’s even better because it does not attract high-interest charges.

 2- Selling your Car